Ship live translations

 true |

-Enable microphone audio input for real-time speech recognition. |
+Enable microphone input from admin browser for live broadcasts. |

 auto_language_detect |